shaokun11/move-me2/infrastructure/evm-rpc/README.md

 }'
 ```

-- `eth_batch_faucet`: use google recaptcha to protect to faucet token,to use this function, you should deploy [the contract](../../aptos_contract/example/) firstly.
+- `eth_batch_faucet`: use google recaptcha to protect to faucet token,to use this function

 ```bash
 curl --location 'http://127.0.0.1:8998' \